IRA Savings Comparison Calculator: Tax Deferred Growth Vs Taxable Growth

 As this calculator will attempt to point out, the foregone interest on non-deferred taxes can be substantial over the long run.

 Please keep in mind that the results of this calculator are merely estimates.
 Be sure to consult a qualified tax professional before making any investment decisions.

-Also keep in mind that you might be better off to first pay off any high interest debt you have, and then use the freed-up payment amounts to contribute to your retirement investment.
+Also keep in mind that you might be better off first to pay off any high-interest debt you have, and then use the freed-up payment amounts to contribute to your retirement investment.